Akshu-on-github/Basic-Programs-Python/FIRST_CONTRIBUTIONS.md

 ## Step 2: Fork the repository ⚡
 Forking makes a copy of the repository, so you can edit files on your local machine without interrupting the workflow of the project.
-1. Click the fork button at the top of this page.
+1. Click the `Fork` button at the top of this page.

 ## Step 3: Clone the repository ⤵️
 Cloning a repository makes a copy of the repository on your local machine.